nitrictech/docs/docs/guides/serverless-api-with-planetscale-and-prisma.md

 ---
 title: Building APIs with PlanetScale, Prisma and Nitric
-description: Use PlanetScale serverless database, Prisma ORM and Nitric framework to building scalable APIs in the cloud
+description: Use PlanetScale serverless database, Prisma ORM and Nitric framework to build scalable APIs in the cloud
 ---

 ## Overview